Jargon Software

 Windows Used in Jargon Writer

-A second important window is the Script Editor Window, which is displayed by selecting View-->Script Editor from the menubar or clicking the "Edit" button in the lower right-hand corner of the Design Window (below Available Functions).
-The Script Editor Window is where all local client functions and host request/response processing are defined.
+A second important window is the Script Editor Window, which is displayed by selecting View-->Script Editor from the menubar.
+The Script Editor Window is where all client (local) and host (remote) functions are defined.

 Up to Top Return to Help Index Next Section -->